Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 **Drawbacks**

-The chief drawback of component-based architecture is the increase in Level Of Effort (LOE) required:
+The drawback of component-based architecture is the increase in Level Of Effort required:

 - Initially &mdash; At the start of development, you will need to create more base classes than you likely would for inheritance-based.
 - As your game grows &mdash; It takes more effort to create multiple copies of an object because you need to create and add the same set of components each time you want a new copy.